 CU: Talent using a syringe to negatively pressurize the vial.

-CU: Fluid being poured to the top of the vial and then cap is inserted at an angle.
+CU: Fluid being poured to the top of the vial and then cap is inserted at an angle. {Use the second of two attempts filmed by KJ (less messy)}

 Briefly remove the slide clamp to prime the outlet tubing and release collapsing pressure exerted by the diaphragm.